 In Guatemala, the country has been playing host to hundreds of foreign delegates arriving for the Fifth Biennial Trade Fair.

-In Guatemala, the country has been playing host to hundreds of foreign delegates arriving for the Fifth Biennial Trade Fair.
+Background: In Guatemala, the country has been playing host to hundreds of foreign delegates arriving for the Fifth Biennial Trade Fair.
 Called "Interfer 79", the exhibition is designed to promote development and mechanisation the country's small farms and land holdings.

 This is Guatemala's fifth and biggest Trade Fair.
 Unlike other fairs it is aimed not at gaining exports but at promoting modernisation and development inside Guatemala.